canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 Suppose that you want to enable `cis` on this machine manually.
 To achieve that, You can use the enable command.

-Let's enable `cis` on our LXD container by running:
+Let's enable `cis` on our Multipass VM by running:

 ```console
 $ sudo pro enable cis